ROAR-QUTRC/perseus-v2/Docs/network_details.md

 # Details and attributes of Perseus's Network

+## TLDR
+SSID is "QUTRC-ROAR" and assume only a 20Mhz connection.

+## Purpose
 Some of the software written for Perseus will operate better if details of the network Perseus operates on are known.
 This file seeks to capture these details